AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Content advisory

 This bot does not come equipped with a NSFW filter for content and will make any content out of the box.
 Please be sure to read and agree with the [license for the weights](https://github.com/CompVis/stable-diffusion/blob/main/LICENSE), as well as the [MIT license](https://en.wikipedia.org/wiki/MIT_License), and abide by all applicable laws and regulations in your respective area.

+## What do I need?

+An NVIDIA GPU with >= 16 GB of VRAM (docker or native installation)

+OR

+An NVIDIA GPU with >= 5 GB of VRAM using the `dalle-flow` `optimized-sd` branch (no docker option, follow [Native installation](https://github.com/AmericanPresidentJimmyCarter/yasd-discord-bot#native-installation) below carefully)

+If running with a low VRAM GPU, you will not have access to the `>upscale` endpoint and will not have the ability to use multiple samplers.
+Pay close attention to all steps labeled **LOW VRAM GPU USERS** in the installation instructions.

 ## Installation